AJDIXIT/My-project/README.md

 # My-project
-I am a certified web designer and have a skillfully manner for designing frontend
+I am a certified web designer and have a skillfull manner for designing frontend